 A Welcome Message from WQPT's General Manager

 On behalf of everyone at WQPT, thank you for tuning into WQPT.
 As your regional PBS station, we strive to educate, enlighten and entertain.
-I invite you read my General Manager's monthly letter and I encourage you to contact us with your suggestions and comments. —Mary Pruess, WQPT General Manager
+I invite you read my General Manager's monthly message and hope you will contact us with your suggestions and comments.

 We invite you to joins us at our quarterly Community Advisory Board meetings.

 For viewers in Eastern Iowa and Western Illinois including North-Central Illinois, WQPT is a respected and innovative public media provider.
 WQPT is a leading cultural and educational organization that harnesses the power of television and electronic media to educate, enlighten and entertain.

 WQPT's broadcast schedule features a dynamic mix of programming, including award-winning favorites like Nature, Frontline, NOVA, This Old House and American Experience.
 WQPT also produces local programs like The Cities with Jim Mertens and Artists in Profile.
 In addition, WQPT's daily schedule features beloved kids' programs like Sesame Street, Curious George and Daniel Tiger's Neighborhood.

 WQPT delivers a second channel with programming from MHz Worldview.
 Explore our interactive online schedule to learn more.

 Regional organizations and grant funding provide general support and underwriting for specific programs and projects.
 Viewers contributions, utilized in securing programming and various initiatives provides critical funding for WQPT.
 Since our inception in 1983, WQPT has been and continues to be a judicious steward of member contributions, philanthropic donations and business underwriting and all other funding.